fsmMLK/inkscapeCreateMarkers/README.md

 # To do

-In a near future this extension will also control other transformations, e.g., rotation and translation.
+In the future this extension will also control transformations over the marker, e.g., rotation and translation.
 With these, you will be able to adjust its position and orientation with respect to the nodes.
 The `standard Object->Object to Marker` uses the center of the bounding box as the reference point and always assumes a horizontal path as reference orientation.